broadinstitute/wfl/docs/md/modules-sg.md

 samples are often intentionally submitted multiple times to fix problems detected in analysis or to debug problems with the pipeline.
+As a consequence,
+WFL added some late features
+to support reprocessing better.

+As described above,
+WFL uses Clio to discover
+some attributes of the input CRAMs to propagate to the output BAM records that it writes to Clio when a workload finishes.

+Clio has a data safety features that make it difficult to accidently overwrite the file location data it manages.
+Overwriting a record could
+cause Clio to lose track
+of an important
+or expensive storage resource.
+For example,
+every record type that Clio implements includes a set of metadata values that constitute a key for that record.
+The key for a BAM record is this tuple.

+- location (always `"GCP"`)
+- project
+- data type
+- sample alias
+- version

+Clio requires each BAM record submission to provide values for all of those key fields, but rejects attempts to write a second BAM record with the same key.